 - Jo Twist OBE, CEO of UKIE and member of the BAFTA Games Committee

-Hosted by Abertay University in Dundee, Scotland, this first joint conference will be a landmark exchange of ideas for academics and educators within games research in a wide range of disciplines.
+Hosted by Abertay University in Dundee, Scotland, this first joint conference was a landmark exchange of ideas for academics and educators within games research in a wide range of disciplines.

 About Abertay University

 Hosts of this first joint conference, Abertay University is the United Kingdom’s leading university in computer games education and launching the next generation of interactive digital media companies.
 It launched the world’s first computer games technology degree in 1997, and runs both the UK Centre of Excellence for Computer Games Education and the international game design contest Dare to be Digital.